Summary of hex wrench sizes to prepare for road bike maintenance.

 When front shifting is present, these troubles cannot be 100% avoided.
 Of course, with correct maintenance and parts selection, they can be reduced to the point of not being a concern, but with a narrow wide front single chainring, these worries are almost zero.

-A common problem with road bikes, cross bikes, and other bicycles with a front shifting function is the chain falling off.
+A common problem with road bikes, hybrid bikes, and other bicycles with a front shifting function is the chain falling off.
 Here are some tips on how to prevent the chain from falling off.

 With a front single, the front area is simplified, making maintenance and cleaning much easier.

 First of all, there is no front shifting, so the front shift area is maintenance free.
-Compared to rear shifting, front shifting is a bit more severe to adjust, which is an advantage for novice road and cross bikers who are not used to maintenance.
+Compared to rear shifting, front shifting is a bit more severe to adjust, which is an advantage for novice road and hybrid bikers who are not used to maintenance.

 Front singles are also easier to clean.
 Since there is only one chainring, it is easier to blow in tight spots, and since narrow-wide chainrings do not have sharp teeth, unlike chainrings for multi-step shifting, you will not cut your hand on the chainring while cleaning.